goat-community/goat/_docs/alphashape.md

 ##### 2. Level of detail isochrones
 GOAT allows you to choose the level of detail to calculate isochrones.
 The level of detail of the isochrone depends on the alpha-parameter.
-GOAT categorizes the level of detail of isochrones into six groups from 0 to 5 as following:
+In the front-end of GOAT the level of detail of isochrones is categorized into six groups from 0 to 5 as following:
 - Level of detail 0: α-parameter = 0.00003
 - Level of detail 1: α-parameter = 0.000003
 - Level of detail 2: α-parameter = 0.0000025